Pseudo-isotopies and diffeomorphisms of 4-manifolds: Introduction

 As a consequence of Theorem \ref{Whoneimage} we are also able to construct diffeomorphisms of certain 5-manifolds. \begin{restatable}{mainthm}{diffoffivemanifolds} Suppose $X$ is a 4-manifold which contains an element $\sigma\in\pi_2(X)$ with $w_2^X(\sigma)\neq 0$, and an element $\gamma\in\pi_1 X$ such that $\gamma$ and $\gamma^{-1}$ are not conjugate, and suppose also that either $k_1 X=0$ or $K_3\mathbb{Z}[\pi_1X]=0$.
 Then in $\Diff(X\times I,\partial(X\times I))$ there exist diffeomorphisms pseudo-isotopic to the identity but not isotopic to it. \end{restatable} This result is analogous to a result by Hatcher \cite[Corollary 4.5]{Hatcher}, which gives diffeomorphisms of manifolds of dimension greater than 6.

-The other examples of diffeomorphisms of 4-manifolds which are pseudo-isotopic but not isotopic to the identity that we know of come from Budney and Gabai \cite{BG} and Watanabe \cite{Watanabe}.
-Budney and Gabai construct countably many distinct isotopy classes of diffeomorphism of $S^1\times B^3$ and $S^1\times S^3$, and by related methods Watanabe constructs countably many distinct isotopy classes of diffeomorphism of $\Sigma(2,3,5)\times S^1$.
-Watanabe proves that these diffeomorphisms are pseudo-isotopic to the identity, which he attributes to Teichner; see \cite[Theorem 1.8 and Theorem 9.3]{Watanabe}.
+The other examples of diffeomorphisms of 4-manifolds which are pseudo-isotopic but not isotopic to the identity that we know of come from Budney-Gabai \cite{BG}, Watanabe \cite{Watanabe}, Igusa \cite{Igusanewnew}, and the following examples from gauge theory: Ruberman \cite{rubermanone}, \cite{rubermantwo}, Baraglia-Konno \cite{konno}, Kronheimer-Mrowka \cite{kronheimer}, and Lin \cite{lin}.
+Budney and Gabai construct diffeomorphisms of $S^1\times B^3$ and $S^1\times S^3$, and by related methods Watanabe constructs diffeomorphisms of $\Sigma(2,3,5)\times S^1$.
+Budney and Gabai's examples are pseudo-isotopic to the identity by Sato \cite{sato} and Lashof-Shaneson \cite{lashof}, while Watanabe's examples are pseudo-isotopic to the identity by \cite[Theorem 1.8 and Theorem 9.3]{Watanabe}, which Watanabe attributes to Teichner.
+In a concurrent work, posted subsequently to the initial posting of this paper, Igusa \cite{Igusanewnew} constructed diffeomorphisms of $((S^1\times S^2)\# M)\times S^1$ for $M$ a non-simply connected 3-manifold, also using the second obstruction to pseudo-isotopy.
+The gauge theoretic examples on the other hand give diffeomorphisms of simply connected 4-manifolds which are not isotopic to the identity but induce the identity on homology; by Kreck \cite[Theorem 1]{kreck}, these diffeomorphisms are pseudo-isotopic to the identity.

 Other work that has been done on pseudo-isotopies of 4-manifolds includes the work of Quinn \cite{Quinn} who proves that topological pseudo-isotopies of simply connected 4-manifolds are topologically isotopic rel boundary to an isotopy.
 Hence in the topological setting isotopy and pseudo-isotopy are the same for simply connected 4-manifolds.